How many homeowners are uninsured in the U.S.?

 “Legally, you can own a home without homeowners insurance,” Worters says.

-However, skipping insurance can be risky.
+However, forgoing insurance can be risky.
 If you don’t have adequate insurance and a hurricane, tornado or other disaster badly damages your home, you could face steep out-of-pocket losses.
+Erika Tortorici, owner and principal of Optimum Insurance Solutions, says, “That could mean dipping into retirement savings or other long-term funds to cover costly repairs or a total rebuild.”

 A home is the largest asset that many people own, Worters says.
 Not only does a homeowners policy insure your structure, but it also covers your personal belongings and offers liability protection in the event of an injury or property damage lawsuit.